giantswarm/dns-network-policy-operator/README.md

 # dns-network-policy-operator

-This `dns-network-policy-operator` manages Kubernetes network policies with dns-based egress rules support.
+This `dns-network-policy-operator` manages Kubernetes network policies with DNS-based egress rules support.

 ## Architecture

 The operator uses our operatorkit framework.
-It manages an `dnsnetworkpolicy` CRD using a generated client stored in our apiextensions repo.
+It manages a `dnsnetworkpolicy` CRD using a generated client stored in our apiextensions repo.

 Basic DNS network policy may look like: